dnsimple/dnsimple-developer/content/v2/registrar.md

 ## Check domain {#checkDomain}

 > [!WARNING]
-> This API endpoint has stricter limits in place to avoid a high volume of requests.
-This endpoint should be used only to check a domain's state before issuing a domain registration or a domain transfer.
-For other use cases, we recommend using other services like [Domainr](https://domainr.com/).
+> This API endpoint has stricter rate limits in place to avoid a high volume of requests.
+It should be used only to check a domain's state before issuing a domain registration or a domain transfer.
+For high-volume availability lookups, use the [Domain Research API](/v2/domains/research/#getDomainsResearchStatus) instead, which is designed for that use case and requires dedicated paid access.
+[Contact sales](https://dnsimple.com/sales) to request access.

 Checks a domain name for availability.